marlanamc/time-map/todo/thefinalstretch.md

 **Critical paths to verify:**
 1. "Orient in time" - Can I see where I am today/this week/this month?
-2. "Add tasks without friction" - Can I create an intention quickly?
+2. "Add intentions without friction" - Can I create an intention quickly?
 3. "App feels calm" - No overwhelming modals or pressure?

 ---